“Banking has to work when and where you need it ...”

-Over 2 million users – individuals and small businesses – are using open banking-enabled applications across the UK.
+Over 2 million users – individuals and small businesses – are using open banking-enabled mobile apps across the UK.

 Among the most fascinating recent online & mobile banking statistics is the prediction that 88% of interactions between the consumer and the bank will happen through smartphones by 2022.